 There are no specific rules governing the referral of questions on state aid law to the Commission pursuant to article 29(1) of the Procedural Regulation.
 However, there are general procedural rules allowing both administrative and civil courts to stay proceedings, including, in principle, for that purpose.
-We are not aware of any case where a Portuguese court has asked the Commission for information or its opinion or where the Commission has submitted, on its own initiative, amicus curiae observations (which is consistent with the information provided on the DG COMP website).
-There have been several referrals by Portuguese courts to the CJEU for preliminary ruling under article 267 TFEU related to the interpretation of the state aid rules (see the cases referred to in questions 23 and 37).
+We are not aware of any case where a Portuguese court has asked the Commission for information or its opinion or where the Commission has submitted, on its own initiative, amicus curiae observations (which is consistent with the information provided on the website for the Directorate-General for Competition).
+There have been several referrals by Portuguese courts to the CJEU for a preliminary ruling under article 267 TFEU related to the interpretation of the state aid rules.
 There is, to our knowledge, no such referral currently pending.